NIH-CARD/NDD_x_sleep/README.md

 ## 03_pull_ICD_dates.ipynb

-This notebooks allows users to pull the dates of the first date of diagnosis of selected ICD10 codings.
+This notebooks allows users to pull the first date of diagnosis for selected ICD10 codings.

 ## 04_PREP_files.ipynb